d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-api.md

 ### Scheduler

-Beyond sampling configurations for new trials, we also need to decide how long to run a trial for, or whether to stop it early.
+Beyond sampling configurations for new trials, we also need to decide when and for how long to run a trial.
 In practice, all these decisions are done by the `HPOScheduler`, who delegates the choice of new configurations to a `HPOSearcher`.
 The `suggest` method is called whenever some resource for training becomes available.
 Apart from invoking `sample_configuration` of a searcher, it